dmvass/elasticsearch-partition/README.md

 # '-logs-2018-07-16', '-logs-2018-07-17', 'logs-*']
 ```

-> Note: If `until` more then current date you can get an error.
+> Note: If `until` more then current date you will get an error.

 ### How to customize partitioning
 If you want to change some `partition` bahavior you can do it ease with